When replacing brake pads or a brake disc, be sure to replace the pads or disc on the other side of the vehicle.

 Remove the front wheels.

-Unscrew the guide pins that secure the sliding caliper.
+Unscrew the guide pins securing the floating caliper

-When repairing the brake mechanism, check the condition of the mudguards
+When repairing the brake mechanism, check the condition of the dust boots

-Using adjustable pliers, press in the piston of the working cylinder
+Using adjustable pliers, press the piston of the working cylinder back in

-Removing the caliper assembly from the brake shoe guide
+Removing the caliper assembly with the pad guide

-Remove the two bolts securing the brake shoe guide to the steering knuckle fist
+Unscrew the two bolts securing the pad guide to the steering knuckle

 Install: